mecid/mecid.github.io/_posts/2019-07-03-managing-data-flow-in-swiftui.md

 }
 ```

-Here we use *Binding* for selected person item. *Binding* property wrapper allows passing a reference to a value type.
+Here we use *Binding* for selected person item. *Binding Property Wrapper* allows passing a reference to a value type.
 By using *Binding* property, *EditingView* can read and write to the *Person* struct, but it doesn't store a copy of it.
 We use this *Binding* to mutate value inside *PersonsStore* and as soon as we do that *SwiftUI* will update the view with the updated list of *Persons*.
 If you want to learn more about *Property Wrappers* available in *SwiftUI* like @*Binding*, @*Environment*, @*EnvironmentObject*, @*ObjectBinding*, please take a look at the [dedicated post](/2019/06/12/understanding-property-wrappers-in-swiftui/).

 Now let's refactor our *PersonsView* to support editing by passing *Binding* to a selected *Person* inside *EditingView*.
-For that, we will use *PresentationButton* to present new beautiful cart interface in iOS 13.
+For that, we will use *PresentationButton* to present a view in a new beautiful cart interface available in iOS 13.

 ```swift
 struct PersonsView : View {